daniellembecker/DanielleBecker_Lab_Notebook/_posts/2020-11-20-Ahyacinthus-Early-Life-History-Respirometry.md

 categories: Ahyacinthus_EarlyLifeHistory_2020
 tags: Ahyacinthus Reproduction Respirometry Sampling
 ---

-# **Overview**

 This entry describes the sampling and respirometry data collection for Acropora hyacinthus in Moorea, French Polynesia at CRIOBE and Gump Research Stations.

+# Overview

 Sampling was conducted by D. Becker and D. Conetta.

 Protocols are as described for Montipora capitata in this online notebook: [Respirometry Protocol] (https://ahuffmyer.github.io/ASH_Putnam_Lab_Notebook/Mcapitata-Early-Life-History-Respirometry-Protocol/)

-# **Sampling Time Points**
+# Sampling Time Points

 Samples were collected for two methodologies: